traefik-proxy-boilerplate

 entryPoint: web

-1. Upate the rule in router section with the correct domain name.
+1. Update the rule in router section with the correct domain name.

 http: